 Virginia Working design

 The second stage of the design was a working design for the new Virginia.
 This would need to be a design in great detail.
-While this is a reconstruction of an early 17th century pinnace, it is also designed to be a floating classroom and be approved for passengers by the US Coast Guard.
-Thus the design includes and engine and electricals which did not exist in the 17th century.
+While this is a reconstruction of an early 17th-century pinnace, it is also designed to be a floating classroom and be approved for passengers by the US Coast Guard.
+Thus the design includes an engine and electricals which did not exist in the 17th century.

 David Wyman is an independent naval architect in Castine Maine.
 He did an extensive redesign for the 1787 HMS Bounty.
 He was involved in the underwater archaeological excavation of Defence, an American Revolution era vessel.

-Steve Cobb, Rob Stevens, John Bradford, and others on the MFS vessel committee worked with David Wyman to produce these drawings to submit to the Coast Guard.
+Steve Cobb, Rob Stevens, John Bradford, Bud Warren, and others on the MFS vessel committee worked with David Wyman to produce these drawings to submit to the Coast Guard.

 The designs submitted to the USCG are the next few items and include: